agentmodels/agentmodels.org/chapters/02-webppl.md

 geometric(0.1);
 ~~~~

 What makes WebPPL different from conventional programming languages is its ability to represent and manipulate *probability distributions*.
 Elementary Random Primitives (ERPs) are the basic object type that represents distributions.
-ERPs allow you to sample values from a distribution.
-But they also allow you to compute the log-probability of a possible sampled value.
+ERP objects have two key features:

+1. You can draw *random i.i.d samples* from an ERP using the special function `sample`.
+That is, you sample $$x \sim P$$ where $$P(x)$$ is the distribution represented by the ERP.

+2. You can compute the probability (or density) the distribution assigns to a value.
+That is, to compute $$\log(P(x))$$, you use `erp.score([], x)`, where `erp` is the ERP in WebPPL.

 The functions above that generate random samples are defined in the WebPPL library in terms of built-in ERPs (e.g. `bernoulliERP` for `flip` and `gaussianERP` for `gaussian`) and the built-in function `sample`.

-To create a new ERP, we pass a *thunk* (a function with no arguments) which has a random output, to a *marginalization* or *inference* function.
-For example, we can use `bernoulliERP` to construct a Binomial distribution:
+To create a new ERP, we pass a *thunk* (a function with no arguments) with a random output, to a function that performs *marginalization*.
+For example, we can use `bernoulliERP` as an ingredient to construct a Binomial distribution with the marginalization function `Enumerate`:

 ~~~~
 var binomial = function(){